Sign in →

 Clinical Information

-Thyroglobulin (Tg) is a thyroid-specific glycoprotein (approximately 660 KDa) that serves as the source for thyroxine (T4) and triiodothyronine (T3) production within the lumen of thyroid follicles.
-For T4 and T3 release, Tg is reabsorbed into thyrocytes and proteolytically degraded, liberating T4 and T3 for secretion.
-Small amounts of intact Tg are secreted alongside T4 and T3 and are detectable in the serum of healthy individuals, with levels roughly paralleling thyroid size (0.5-1.0 ng/mL Tg per gram thyroid tissue, depending on thyroid-stimulating hormone [TSH] level).
-In situations of disordered thyroid growth (eg, goiter), increased thyroid activity (eg, Graves disease), or glandular destruction (eg, thyroiditis) larger amounts of Tg may be released into the circulation.
+Small amounts of intact Tg are secreted alongside T4 and T3 and are detectable in the serum of healthy individuals with levels roughly paralleling thyroid size (0.5-1.0 ng/mL Tg per gram thyroid tissue, depending on thyrotropin [TSH] level).
+In situations of disordered thyroid growth (eg, goiter), increased thyroid activity (eg, Graves disease), or glandular destruction (eg, thyroiditis), larger amounts of Tg may be released into the circulation.

 Clinically, the main use of serum Tg measurements is in the follow-up of differentiated follicular cell-derived thyroid carcinoma.
-Because Tg is thyroid-specific, serum Tg concentrations should be undetectable, or very low, after the thyroid gland is removed during treatment for thyroid cancer.
+Because Tg is thyroid-specific, serum Tg concentrations should be undetectable or very low after the thyroid gland is removed during treatment for thyroid cancer.

-Current clinical guidelines consider a serum Tg of more than1 ng/mL in an athyrotic individual as suspicious of possible residual or recurrent disease.
-To improve diagnostic accuracy, it is recommended that this measurement be initially obtained after TSH stimulation, either following thyroid hormone withdrawal or after injection of recombinant human TSH.
-Most patients will have a relatively low risk of recurrence and will thereafter only require unstimulated Tg measurement.
-If unstimulated (on thyroxine) serum Tg measurements are less than 0.1 to 0.2 ng/mL, the risk of disease is below 1%.
-Patients with higher Tg levels, who have no demonstrable remnant of thyroid tissue, might require additional testing, such as further stimulated Tg measurements, neck ultrasound, or isotope imaging.
-A stimulated Tg above 2 ng/mL is considered suspicious.
+Current clinical guidelines consider a serum Tg concentration above 1 ng/mL in an athyrotic individual as suspicious of possible residual or recurrent disease.
+To improve diagnostic accuracy, it is recommended this measurement be initially obtained after TSH stimulation, either following thyroid hormone withdrawal or after injection of recombinant human TSH.
+Most patients will have a relatively low risk of recurrence and thereafter will only require unstimulated Tg measurement.

-The presence of anti-thyroglobulin autoantibodies (TgAb), which occur in 15% to 30% of thyroid cancer patients, could lead to misleading Tg results.
-In immunometric assays, the presence of TgAb can lead to false-low measurement; whereas, it might lead to false-high results in competitive assays.
 Traditionally, there have been no reliable means to obtain accurate Tg measurements in patients with TgAb.
 However, recently, trypsin digestion of serum proteins, which cuts both antibodies and Tg into predictable fragments, has allowed accurate quantification of Tg in samples with antibody interferences through measurement of Tg-specific tryptic peptides by mass spectrometry.

 Interpretation

-Current guidelines recommend measurement of thyroglobulin (Tg) using a sensitive immunoassay - limit of quantification less than 1 ng/mL; for measurements of unstimulated Tg, the detection limit should be in the 0.1 to 0.2 ng/mL range.
+Current guidelines recommend measurement of thyroglobulin (Tg) using a sensitive immunoassay (limit of quantification less than 1 ng/mL); for measurements of unstimulated Tg, the detection limit should be in the 0.1 to 0.2 ng/mL range.

-It has been determined that the presence of anti-thyroglobulin autoantibodies (TgAb) in serum can lead to underestimation of Tg concentration by immunometric methods.
+It has been determined that the presence of TgAb in serum can lead to underestimation of Tg concentration by immunometric methods.
 When TgAb are present in samples with detectable Tg, the Tg values may be underestimated by up to 60% in immunoassays.
-In addition, some specimens containing TgAb which are negative for Tg by immunoassay tested positive by LC-MS/MS. Therefore, measuring of Tg by LC-MS/MS is the preferred method in TgAb positive patients.
+In addition, some specimens containing TgAb, which are negative for Tg by immunoassay, tested positive by LC-MS/MS. Therefore, measuring of Tg by LC-MS/MS is the preferred method in TgAb positive patients.
 The listed decision levels are for thyroid cancer follow-up of athyrotic patients and apply to unstimulated and stimulated thyroglobulin measurements.
 Decision levels are based on best practice guidelines and the literature, which includes Mayo Clinic studies.

 Thyroglobulin by Mass Spectrometry: